Orbit-Media-Studios/wo-scripts/README.md

 # About

-This is a small collection of utilities used by Orbit Media Studio's [Website Optimization](https://www.orbitmedia.com/website-optimization/) team.
-Contains independent scirpts for varied SEO/CRO use cases.
+This is a small collection of utilities used by Orbit Media's [Website Optimization](https://www.orbitmedia.com/website-optimization/) team.
+Contains independent scripts for varied SEO/CRO use cases.
+Use them however you like.

-Most scripts can be configured near the top of the file.
-That includes places to save a CSV file, where to find files, how to navigate a URL structure, etc.
+Configure most scripts near the top of the file.
+That includes places to save a CSV file, where to find files, a live URL to evaluate, etc.

 Logfiles from nginx, apache/httpd, and other [common web servers are standardized](https://en.wikipedia.org/wiki/Common_Log_Format), but you may need to customize the regex somewhat near the top of each file for some.
 Use testparse.py for testing that.